Heemstede

-Heemstede ([ˈɦeːmsteːdə]) is a town and a municipality in the Netherlands, in the province of North Holland.
-It is the fourth richest municipality of the Netherlands.
+Heemstede ([ˈɦeːmsteːdə]) is a town and a municipality in the Western Netherlands, in the province of North Holland.
+In 2021, it had a population of 27,545.
+Located just south of the city of Haarlem on the border with South Holland, it is one of the richest municipalities of the Netherlands.

 History

-Heemstede formed around the Castle Heemstede that was built overlooking the Spaarne River around 1286.
+Heemstede formed around the Heemstede Castle that was built overlooking the Spaarne River around 1286.
 Before 1296, Floris V, Count of Holland, granted Heemstede as a fiefdom to Reinier of Holy.
 During the 14th century, a village formed near the castle, which was destroyed and rebuilt several times in this period.
 A resident of this castle was Adriaan Pauw, who bought it in 1620.
 In 1653, Bennebroek split off from Heemstede, becoming a separate fiefdom.

-Growth was slow, and in 1787 Heemstede counted 196 families.
-Even at that early date Heemstede had already gained the reputation it has today, of being primarily a "bedroom community" for the cities of Haarlem and Amsterdam.
+Growth was slow; in 1787 Heemstede counted 196 families.
+Even at that early date Heemstede had gained the reputation it has today, of being primarily a commuter town for the cities of Haarlem and Amsterdam.
 Wealthy city families left the cities in the summer, escaping "canal fever" which caused illness from the putrid canals.
-As a result, many estates were built in the 17th and 18th centuries, some of which (partially) remain until today such as Oud-Berkenroede, Berkenrode, Ipenrode, Huis te Manpad, Hartekamp, Bosbeek, Meer en Bosch, Meer en Berg, and Gliphoeve.
+As a result, many estates were built in the 17th and 18th centuries, some of which (partially) remain today, such as Oud-Berkenroede, Berkenrode, Ipenrode, Huis te Manpad, Hartekamp, Bosbeek, Meer en Bosch, Meer en Berg, and Gliphoeve.

 In 1857, the municipality Berkenrode was merged with Heemstede.
-In 1927, the northern portion of Heemstede, including a large part of the Haarlem Forest, was in turn added to the city of Haarlem.
+In 1927, the northern portion of Heemstede, including a large part of the Haarlemmerhout forest, was added to the city of Haarlem.